 It is the duty of any person in charge of a horse in a market to ensure that horses are not, or not likely to be, caused suffering by any of the following:

-- the horse being hit or prodded by any instruments or other thing
+- being hit or prodded by any instruments etc

 - any other cause

 Sale of foals (animals under the age of four months)

 - no foal may be brought to a market unless it is at the foot of its dam